 The walking speed depends on the rendering quality.
 At higher quality settings, the movement can be slower.
-In order to move faster, turn off the lighting in the toolbar, and/or decrease values in the 3D Settings tab of the Preferences.
-You can edit your project at a lower rendering quality that provides the most comfortable work with 3D view.
+In order to move faster, turn off the lighting in the toolbar, and/or decrease values in the 3D Settings tab of the app Settings.
+You can edit your project at a lower rendering quality that provides the most comfortable work with the 3D view.
 You can then set higher quality to take pictures.

 1 – Turn to the left.

 2 – Move forward turning to the left.

 4 – Move forward turning to the right.

 5 – Turn to the right.

 8 – Move to the right.

 9 – Look upwards.

 13 – Double-click to restore the default level.